Enlisted Performance Report

 An Enlisted Performance Report (EPR) is an evaluation form used by the United States Air Force.
 Instructions for constructing an EPR appear in chapter 3 of Air Force Instruction 36-2406: Officer and Enlisted Evaluation Systems.
 The EPR replaced the Airman Performance Report (APR) in the late 1980s.
+The EPR was replaced by the Enlisted Performance Brief (EPB) in 2023.

 The USAF commissioned officer equivalent is the Officer Performance Report (OPR).
 The United States Navy equivalent is the Fitness Report (FITREP).
 The United States Army equivalent is the Enlisted Evaluation Report (EER).